 - Ichiro Mihara from Kidou Tenshi Angelic Layer, who could be the poster boy for Mad Scientist... and is also the man who invented the game itself.

-- The dwarven prince protagonist of this Dragon Age fanfiction deliberately allows, even encourages, the other six wardens, plus companions, to assume and believe a lot of erroneous things, including that he might really be a kinslayer, just so the shock of later revelations, like the fact that he actually faked Trian's death and painted himself the murderer on purpose, can prompt them to grow wiser.
+- The dwarven prince protagonist of Dragon Age: The Crown of Thorns deliberately allows, even encourages, the other six wardens, plus companions, to assume and believe a lot of erroneous things, including that he might really be a kinslayer, just so the shock of later revelations, like the fact that he actually faked Trian's death and painted himself the murderer on purpose, can prompt them to grow wiser.

 - Hasim, one of the Immortals in Keepers of the Elements serves as this to the Keepers.
 He has been around for hundreds of years, yet he is a cheerful guy who loves his jellybeans and can kick some serious bad guy ass when he needs to.